 I use half for a fair amount of falafel balls and freeze the other half.

 Transfer your mix from the food processor to a large bowl.
 Divide in half if not making it all now and put the rest in a zip lock to store in the freezer.
+Do not add the bicarbonate of soda and baking powder if you are freezing it.
+Add this before cooking the falafel balls only.

 Add half the amount of the the bicarbonate of soda and half of the baking powder to your mix in the bowl and stir in well.
 Remember the full amount is for the entire mix but you are putting half aside.
 Unless you are making all of the mix then use the full amount of the baking powder and bicarbonate of soda.
 These last 2 ingredients only go into the falafel mix just before you're ready to start frying.
-So if you're freezing half, don't add them, just remember to add those 2 ingredients before you fry next time.
+So if you're freezing half, don't add them, just remember to add those 2 ingredients before you fry next time. (half the amount that's listed in ingredients)

 Heat oil in a wide deep dish type frying pan.
 I put in enough oil about 3/4 way up.
 If you use very little oil your falafel balls will burn quickly.
 I love using my small or medium sized ice cream/cookie scoop to make the balls.
 For years I shaped the balls by hand until I discovered this tool.
 It is the best way to form perfect balls and fry them.
 I have it listed in My Favorite Tools section.
-If you don't have one you can just use your hands to make a ball.
+If you don't have one you can just use your hands to make balls.

 Drop in one ball at a time into the medium hot oil.
 Fry for a couple minutes and turn over using 2 forks, that's the easiest way.
 As soon as it is brown take out and lay on plate covered with kitchen paper to absorb the oil.
 Don't crowd the pan.
 I put in about 7-8 balls in a very large pan.
+They cook really fast!

 Serve in a pita slit in the middle, adding tahini and Israeli salad as the photo shows above the recipe or add anything you like.
 Also the falafel balls can be laid out on a platter for people to make their own sandwiches with all the sides in little plates and your guests can add whatever they chose.